Tap the text to show or hide reading controls.

 “Get off.
 What are you doing, grabbing onto a patient like that.”

-Mercifully, Leo grabbed Elli by the scruff of her neck and peeled her away from me.
+Mercifully, Leo grabbed Elli by the scruff of the neck and peeled her off me.

 “You must be thirsty?”